-Date of Policy: January 2024 Date of Review: January 2025
+Date of Policy: September 2025 Date of Review: September 2026

 "Good behaviour is a necessary condition for effective teaching to take place."
-All are welcome, All are accepted, All are loved, All achieve

 (Education Observed 5 - DES 1987)

 "Where behaviour is good, most pupils show through their actions that they know what constitutes appropriate behaviour, that they understand what is expected of them and that they respond accordingly.
 They are considerate, courteous and relate well to each other and to adults.
 Pupils take responsibility for their own actions, appropriate to their age and maturity.
 They develop self-esteem, self-discipline and adhere to high standards of behaviour which contribute to effective learning."

 (OFSTED)